mascarenhas/alien/doc/alien.md

 library called *libwrap.so*) you have to use `alien.load("wrap")`.

-You can also specify the full name of the library by calling `alien.load` with a path, such as `alien.load("mylibs/libfoo.so")`.
+You can also specify the full name of the library by calling `alien.load` with a path or with the appropriate extension, such as `alien.load("mylibs/libfoo.so")` or `alien.load("libfoo.so")`.
 Either way you get back a reference to the library that you will use to access its functions.

-You can also get a reference to the currently running module using `alien.default`, this lets you get references to any function exported by the module and its transitive dependencies.
+You can also get a reference to the currently running module using `alien.default`, this lets you get references to any function exported by the module and its transitive dependencies on ELF and Mach-O systems.

 Once you have a reference to a library you can get a reference to an exported function with *libref.funcname*.
 For example: